varshithpbs007/Shrimp-Water-Quality_MVP/python_validation/README.md

 - Latency
 - Retry rate

-Genertes a CSV report of the extracted KPIs from the test points, which can be opened in excel or as a text.
+Generates a CSV report of the extracted KPIs from the test points, which can be opened in excel or as a text.

 ### 2. RvR Test Simulator
 ### 3. MQTT Telemetry Validator